pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## Air-Gap Configuration

+The following section explains how to configure Trivy in an air-gap environment.

 ### Prerequisites

-Install the `oras` cli utilizing their [instructions](https://oras.land/cli/)
+Install the `oras` cli.
+See [Installation](https://oras.land/cli/) in the ORAS documentation.

-### Relocate Trivy DB to your registry
+### Relocate Trivy database to your registry

->Note: Using a relocated database means you are taking responsibility for keeping it up to date in a timely manner to ensure security scans are relevant.
+>**Note** Using a relocated database means you are taking responsibility for keeping it up to date to ensure that security scans are relevant.
 Stale databases weaken your security posture.

-If you have a host with access, you can use oras cli to perform a copy.
+If you have a host with access, you can use the `oras` cli to perform a copy.

 ```shell
 oras copy -r ghcr.io/aquasecurity/trivy-db:2 registry.company.com/project_name/trivy-db:2 # the tag of 2 is required